xvik/gradle-teavm-plugin/README.md

      * "sourceMapsGenerated").
      */
     sourceFilesCopied = false
+    /*
+     * Put links to local source files instead of copying them.
+Do nothing when "sourceFilesCopied" disabled.
+     * Make sense only for local development.
+     */
+    sourceFilesCopiedAsLocalLinks = false
     /**
      * Incremental compilation speeds up compilation, but limits some optimizations and so should be used only
      * in dev mode.